osrf/frc2016_competition/README.md

 1. Additional balls are added to the field from alternating sides at 1-minute intervals, only if balls are in the castle

-1. Teams may teleoperate their robots, or opt for autonomy
+1. Teams may tele-operate their robots, or opt for autonomy

 1. The team with the most points at the end of the 10-minute game wins